Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-9/_posts/2001-04-01-creating-jQuery-plugin.md

 ```

-If you were to run this page, the background color of our div tag would turn blue and low and behold we have a new look based on our function.
+If you were to run this page, the background color of our div tag would turn blue when you click the button.
+Low and behold we have a new look based on our function.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/ammsnsb6Ngg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 We can have it apply to any tags we want.
 And we can add more changes to the same jQuery plugin function.
 It might look like this:

 ```html
 <!DOCTYPE html>